nuitrcs/databases_workshop/sql/part1.md

 # `SELECT`

-Select is the command we use most often is SQL.
+Select is the command we use most often in SQL.
 It let's us select data (specified rows and columns) from one or more tables.
 Columns are selected by name, rows are selected with conditional statements (values of a particular column meeting some criteria).

 The basic format of a `SELECT` command is